DanielAcostaRoa/DanielAcostaRoa/README.md

 2. FastAPI

 Favorite Javascript library:
-1- React.js
+1. React.js

 Currently learning:
-1- Next.js framework
+1. Next.js framework
 2. Serverless (Lambda, Azure Functions, etc.)
-3. GraphQL and DBs storage.
+3. GraphQL and DBs storage
 4. FastAPI

 My goal is to learn how to deploy machine learning applications in the cloud ready for production.
 I think that these technologies can improve the world in many ways and I want to help.

 I am currently working on personal projects, but I am open to any kind of collaboration.